App-vNext/Polly/README.md

 * [Hacko](https://github.com/hacko-bede) - Added extra `NotOnCapturedContext` call to prevent potential deadlocks when blocking on asynchronous calls
 * [@ThomasMentzel](https://github.com/ThomasMentzel) - Added ability to capture the results of executing a policy via `ExecuteAndCapture`

+Sample Projects
+=
+[Polly-Samples](https://github.com/App-vNext/Polly-Samples) contains practical examples for using various implementations of Polly.
+Please feel free to contribute to the Polly-Samples repository in order to assist others who are either learning Polly for the first time, or are seeking advanced examples and novel approaches provided by our generous community.

 License
 =
 Licensed under the terms of the [New BSD License](http://opensource.org/licenses/BSD-3-Clause)